-Pursuant to Section 644.145, RSMo., when issuing permits under this chapter that incorporate a new requirement for discharges from publicly owned combined or separate sanitary or storm sewer systems or publicly owned treatment works, or when enforcing provisions of this chapter or the Federal Water Pollution Control Act, 33 U.S.C.
+Pursuant to Section 644.145, RSMo, when issuing permits under this chapter that incorporate a new requirement for discharges from publicly owned combined or separate sanitary or storm sewer systems or publicly owned treatment works, or when enforcing provisions of this chapter or the Federal Water Pollution Control Act, 33 U.S.C.
 1251 et seq., pertaining to any portion of a publicly owned combined or separate sanitary or storm sewer system or [publicly owned] treatment works, the Department of Natural Resources shall make a "finding of affordability" on the costs to be incurred and the impact of any rate changes on ratepayers upon which to base such permits and decisions, to the extent allowable under this chapter and the Federal Water Pollution Control Act.
 This process is completed through a cost analysis for compliance.
 Permits that do not include new requirements may be deemed affordable.

 ☑ - The Department is required to determine "findings of affordability" because the permit applies to a combined or separate sanitary sewer system for a publically-owned treatment works.
-Due to permit synchronization, the previous permit cycle was reduced to a time period of less than 5 years.
-Therefore, the cost analysis from the previous permit has been reassessed and determined appropriate.
+The cost analysis from the previous permit has been reassessed and determined appropriate.

 Cost Analysis for Compliance - The Department has made a reasonable search for empirical data indicating the permit is affordable.
 The search consisted of a review of Department records that might contain economic data on the community, a review of information provided by the applicant as part of the application, and public comments received in response to public notices of this draft permit.
 If the empirical cost data was used by the permit writer, this data may consist of median household income, any other ongoing projects that the Department has knowledge, and other demographic financial information that the community provided as contemplated by Section 644.
 145.3.
-See Appendix - Cost Analysis for Compliance